canonical/hwcert-jenkins-tools/README.md

 # hwcert-jenkins-tools

-Utility scripts and tools authored by the Certification Team to enhance and automate Jenkins CI/CD pipelines.
+Utility scripts and tools authored by the Certification Team to enhance and automate CI/CD pipelines.

 ## provision_checkbox.sh